 Women and shorter men often find that carrying heavier weight slightly lower in the pack is more comfortable.
 Heavy items should still be high in the pack, but feel free to adjust your load for your comfort.
 This is just a general guide, not a hard and fast requirement.

 Shelter can come in many forms.
-A lightweight backpacking tent may be the best option for some, for others, a tarp makes more sense as it can be a survival shelter and has other uses.
-It doesn’t matter what you choose, as long as you have a shelter in your bug out bag that makes sense for you.
+A lightweight tent may be the best option for some, for others, a tarp makes more sense as it can be a survival shelter and has other uses.
+It doesn’t matter what you choose, as long as you have a shelter in your BOB that makes sense for you.

 Many of these shelters can fill multiple roles in your bug out bag.

-A purpose-made tarp, like the Chill Gorilla 10′ Rain Fly, makes a great shelter.
+A purpose-made tarp, like this rain fly, makes a great shelter.
 You can also use it to waterproof your pack, collect rainwater, etc. They’re extremely versatile on top of being light and not taking up much space.

 An old military poncho makes a great makeshift tent and can be used to keep you dry in the event of inclement weather.
 If you add a poncho liner you have both a blanket and an extra layer that can keep you warm when it gets cold.